 Markers are boxes that trigger actions when they scroll into and out of view in a scrollable layout.
 For example, automatically change the background image of an article as the reader scrolls through the content.

 You can use HTML content (a Web overlay) to include changeable content or custom interactivity within an App Studio issue.
 For example, real-time ads, panoramas, 360° product tours or Google maps.
 Web views can reference an online URL or you can embed the HTML within your issue file.

 Turn any object into a navigation or interactive button.
 Use buttons to invoke Web sites, jump to specific pages in your layout, show pop-ups and even change the state of other interactive objects.

 You can export in the AVE-Mag or AVE-Doc formats from the App Studio layout space.
 If your aim is simply to repurpose a print document, AVE-Doc files can also be exported directly from a print layout in QuarkXPress.
-Export preferences allow control over the rendering quality and resolution, as well as customisation of navigation bars that are embedded in every issue file.
+Export preferences allow control over the rendering quality and resolution, as well as customization of navigation bars that are embedded in every issue file.

 Interactive Actions are common across a number of the interactive elements in App Studio.
 Actions include changing the image displayed in a slideshow, navigating to a Web URL, jumping to a specific page number, opening a pop-up, and making an interactive object take over the full screen.
 You can even create lists of actions to take place simultaneously.

 Guided reading mode lets end users easily read an article from beginning to end in a rich layout view.
 In this mode, the portion of an article you're reading automatically scales to fill the screen, and you can navigate forward and backward in the article by tapping the left and right edges of the screen, respectively.
 Note that guided reading is only available in AVE-Doc issues.

 |Powered by ||